A guide to pilates

 Pilates has something to offer people of all ages and levels of ability and fitness, from beginners to elite athletes.
 The apparatus can be used to provide support for beginners and people with certain medical conditions, as well as resistance for people looking to challenge their body.

-If you have any health concerns, such as a health condition or an injury, seek advice from your GP or a health professional before starting any exercise programme.
+If you have any health concerns, such as a health condition or an injury, seek advice from a GP or a health professional before starting any exercise programme.